yuehaowong/devOpsDemo/README-DOCKER.md

    - One of you head over to [Docker Hub](https://hub.docker.com) and create an account with the dockerID that you used when you installed Docker.

    - Create an organization.
 The name will need to be unique across all of Docker Hub, so this may take a couple of attempts.
-You'll use this name as you go through the challenge anywhere you see `[orgname]`
+You'll use this name as you go through the challenge anywhere you see `[orgname]`.
+      - You will be asked to select a plan for your new organization.
+Choose the ‘buy now’ option on the Team plan and disregard the pricing info, we will be bypassing this to create a free version.
+When asked to set up your organization’s size, use the default settings and continue to the payment section.
+At this point you will be asked to enter your payment info.
+To bypass this, click the ‘Organizations’ tab on the top navbar to redirect to your newly created free organization.

    - Add your partner to the **owners** team by entering their dockerID